USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-4. If submissionType is "DataImage5Copy", the following applies:
+4. If `submissionType` is "`DataImage5Copy`", the following applies:

    4.1.
 If Generator/Transporter/designatedFacility Printed Names are not provided, the service generates a warning: